Web Sales Management

 • is completed but there have been some tickets left on hold for some reason, you can also use the detail window to move those held tickets into the patrons record.
 Carts that are eligible for this are those that are completed, yet have an order balance as per line 1 of the example below.

-Current Internet Holds
+Manage Current Internet Holds

 The Tickets Held in a Shopping Cart window will list all tickets currently being held by the web listener.
-It can be accessed by going to Patron Sales >> Web Sales Module >> Current Internet Holds.
+It can be accessed by going to Patron Sales >> Web Sales >> Manage Current Internet Holds.

-The window lists the status of the cart, the patrons information and the performance details.
+The window lists the status of the cart, the patron's information and the performance details.
 To refresh the list click the magnifying glass in the upper right corner of the window.

 The Status column will indicate if the cart is Active or Expired.
-Expired carts contain held tickets that need to be manually released.
-Please see the steps below the image for details on released expired holds.

 Shopping Cart Detail